Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 - Root Canal Therapy: If infection or deep decay is causing pain, a root canal can remove the source of infection and save your tooth.

-- Dental Bridges or Implants: If a tooth is knocked out or must be extracted and cannot be reattached, dental bridges or implants can fill the gap and restore your power to chew and smile confidently.
+- Dental Bridges or Implants: If a tooth is knocked out or must be extracted and cannot be reattached, dental bridges or implants can fill the gap and restore your ability to chew and smile confidently.

 BROKEN DENTURES